Fractional Parabolic Theory as a High-Dimensional Limit of Fractional Elliptic Theory: Pushforward Results

-since the two maps are related by an orthogonal transformation that leaves the measure unchanged.
+since the two maps $f_n$ and $\tilde f_n$ are related by an orthogonal transformation that leaves the measure unchanged, we choose to work with the simpler map, $\tilde f_n$, in our pushforward computation.
 Therefore, we write $x_i = \sqrt{n} \, y_{i,1}$ and $x_0 = \sqrt n \, y_0$ in what follows.
 The push-forward is computed in two steps.
 First, we push-forward the measure $\mu^{n}_{t}$ by the projection defined by

 then we dilate by a factor of $\sqrt{n}$.